 The natural response is to try to answer this in a way that will make you sound like the perfect employee.
 But everyone knows that telling lies in an interview setting won’t get you anywhere.
 Instead, you should think about how to encapsulate what motivates you and what kind of energy you bring to work every day.

-In this guide, we will explore some of the reasons interviews ask this question and what they want to hear from candidates.
-We will then break down how to answer this question with examples for different industries.
+In this guide, we will explore why employers ask this question and how to answer it effectively, with examples for different roles.

 Why do interviewers ask this?

-They are trying to get a sense of the type of worker you are so they know if you will be a good fit for the team.
-Everyone is motivated by different things, and this is reflected in their work ethic.
-Some people strive for perfection in everything they do, while others believe that a sprint to the finish line with an almost perfect result is better than delivering a project late.
+They are trying to understand the type of worker you are and whether you will fit into the team.
+Everyone is motivated by different things, and this shapes their work ethic.

 What do they want to hear?